Monday, 27 August 2018

 Centre label from one of the Schweitzer All Hallows 78 records.
 Since the retirement of Fay and Charles Cull (from Duratone), the records have passed on to me.

-This is the audio setup I provided on the day for an event at Stromlo as part of the 2019 Canberra International Music Festival, directed by Roland Peelman.
+This is the audio setup I provided on the day for the event at Stromlo as part of the 2019 Canberra International Music Festival, directed by Roland Peelman.
 The theme that year was "Bach on the Mountain" and upon telling Roland of the Stibbs / Stromlo / All Hallows / Bach / Schweitzer records and story, he insisted we combine the experience for guests that morning.
-I played the 78s using my HMV gramophone pictured, and then as a contrast played through an old valve radio/amp (on right of table) using my Technics SP-10 / Syntec S-220 turntable (on table), which had the 78 speed and finally through my KEF 104ab speakers, via a Sansui AU-317 amp (also on table).
+I played the 78s using my old HMV wind-up gramophone (pictured at centre), and then as a contrast played through an old valve radio/amp (on right of table) using my Technics SP-10 / Syntec S-220 turntable (on the gold table), which had the 78 speed and finally through my KEF 104ab speakers.